-City, University of London's Centre for Excellence in Mindfulness Research (CEMR) host workshop with mindfulness meditation teacher, Dr Theresa Dzendrowskyj, and improvisation director, Sarah Davies.
+City's Centre for Excellence in Mindfulness Research (CEMR) host workshop with mindfulness meditation teacher, Dr Theresa Dzendrowskyj, and improvisation director, Sarah Davies.

 On 13th November 2019, a comfortable meeting room at Cass Business School was transformed into a stage for the power of laughter, play, and mindfulness.

 "Creativity is intelligence having fun" said Albert Einstein.